Hi, Hi, Hi

 "Hi, Hi, Hi" is a song written by Paul and Linda McCartney and performed by Wings.
 It was released as a double A-side single with "C Moon" in 1972.

 Release

 The single was issued on 1 December 1972 in the UK and three days later in the US.
 The single peaked at number one in Spain, number five in the United Kingdom and at number 10 in the United States in January 1973.
 The song also peaked at number 18 in Ireland.
 The song became a staple of Wings' live shows in the 1970s.

-The song was included on the Paul McCartney compilation albums: 1978's Wings Greatest, 2001's Wingspan: Hits and History, 2016's deluxe edition Pure McCartney and as a bonus track on the 1993 and 2018 reissues of Red Rose Speedway.
+The song was included on the compilation albums Wings Greatest (1978), Wingspan: Hits and History (2001), the deluxe editions of Pure McCartney (2016) and Wings (2025), and as a bonus track on the 1993 and 2018 reissues of Red Rose Speedway.

 It was also included on The 7" Singles Box in 2022.

 Reception

 Cash Box described it as "good old rock 'n roll as only the McCartney's can perform it, but with lyrics that more than suggest."
 Record World called it "a steady rocker with an infectious chorus and terrific instrumental breaks" and said that the "suggestive lyrics can only help this one go high."